The Martinez Brothers: The Untold Baseball Story

 Members of the 1935 New York Cubans (Horacio Martinez, 2nd, Left to Right)

 Martinez Béisbol Films is producing a documentary of four brothers who collectively played, coached, and scouted professional baseball starting in 1928 through 2001 in the Dominican Republic with their legacy extending into the Negro Leagues, Major League Baseball, and Latin American leagues (Dominican Republic, Puerto Rico, Mexico, Venezuela, and Panama).
-Your donation will enable us to film on-location and share these never-heard-before interviews with the world before these stories are lost to history forever.
-Please click the DONATE button above and give.
-Any amount is greatly appreciated.

 Tragedy